nramenta/dabble/README.md

 ## Optional SQL fragments

-SQL passed to the `query()` method, CRUD helpers methods, and all methods of a `Result` object where applicable may contain optional SQL fragments delimited by `[` and `]` characters.
-These fragments will be removed from the final SQL if not all placeholders used inside them exists inside their parameter bindings.
+SQL passed to the `query()` method and CRUD helper methods may contain optional SQL fragments delimited by `[` and `]`.
+These fragments will be removed from the final SQL if not all placeholders used inside them exist inside the parameter binding.
 This results in a more coherent way of building queries:

 ```php
 <?php